We’re often asked for detailed information on how educators are using blogs.

 The survey was promoted via Twitter, Facebook and through blog posts.
 We encouraged replies from educators regardless of what blogging platform they used.

 We started with basic inquiries about our respondents’ background to learn more about their role and their educational institution.
 Respondents were able to select more than one checkbox for most questions which is why the results for some questions add up to more than 100%.

-PC laptops (45%) were the most commonly used device in one to one device programs followed by Mac Laptops (32%) and iPads (27%).
-The other devices was composed of netbooks and desktops.
+PC laptops (46%) were the most commonly used device in one to one device programs followed by Mac Laptops (26%) and iPads (36%).
+The other devices was composed of BYOD or netbooks.

-Majority of respondents were introduced to using blogs through a professional development session / workshop(31%) or via a work colleague (22%).
-Other ways they were introduced to blogging included college class, book and websites.
+Majority of respondents were introduced to using blogs through a professional development session / workshop(28%) or via a work colleague (28%).
+Other ways they were introduced to blogging included their teacher.